yusha28/Security-frontend/README.md

 Job Seeker
-### Apply for job: Apply for the required and needed job
+### Apply for job: Apply for the required and needed job.
 ### Submit Application: Submits application for the job stating the details.